idrinth-api-bench/issues/cli/README.md

 # @idrinth/api-bench-cli

-This is going to be the tool-cli for api-bench.
+This is going to be the tool cli for api-bench.